Alpha Persei Cluster

 The Alpha Persei Cluster, also known as Melotte 20 or Collinder 39, is an open cluster of stars in the northern constellation of Perseus.
 To the naked eye, the cluster consists of several blue-hued spectral type B stars.
-The most luminous member is the ~2nd magnitude white-yellow supergiant Mirfak, also known as Alpha Persei.
+The most luminous member is the ~2nd magnitude yellow supergiant Mirfak, also known as Alpha Persei.
 Bright members also include Delta, Sigma, Psi, 29, 30, 34, and 48 Persei.
 The Hipparcos satellite and infrared color-magnitude diagram fitting have been used to establish a distance to the cluster of ~172 pc.
 The distance established via the independent analyses agree, thereby making the cluster an important rung on the cosmic distance ladder.
 As seen from the Earth, the extinction of the cluster due to interstellar dust is around 0.30.

 The cluster is centered to the northeast of Alpha Persei.
 It has a core radius of 3.49 ±, a half-mass radius of 5.6 pc, and a tidal radius of 21.65 ±, with 517 members being identified within the latter.
 The cluster shows solid evidence of having undergone mass segregation, with the mean stellar mass decreasing toward the edge.
 The age of this cluster is about 50–70 million years.
 Cluster member stars show a near-solar metallicity, meaning the abundance of elements with atomic numbers higher than 2 are similar to those in the Sun.
 The cluster shows evidence of tidal tails, which are most likely of galactic origin.

 The cluster field displays evidence of a much larger, background star stream.
 This feature is quite a bit older than the cluster, with an estimated age of 5 ± 1 Gyr.
 The center of the stream lies 90 pc from the cluster and it has an overall thickness of 180 pc along the line of sight.
 This is most likely the remains of an old, massive cluster that now has a combined mass of ~6000 solar mass.

 Members

 The following prominent stars are considered members of the cluster with high likelihood:

+A fainter, Sun-like star, TOI-6109, is known to host two Neptune-sized exoplanets.